-Waterfalls are really tough to “bolt on” to an existing pool design or do it yourself.
-If you want one, make sure to discuss it with your pool builder during the initial design phase of your pool installation.
-Make sure to discuss with them your preferences on:
+Waterfalls are really tough to “bolt-on” to an existing pool design or do yourself.
+If you want one, discuss it with your pool builder during the initial design phase of your pool installation.
+Make sure to discuss with them your preferences on the following:

 - Materials: Natural stone, polished granite, or something else?

 - Size: Do you want a massive water feature or simply an accent to your pool?